NikhilNarayana/FRC-YouTube-Uploader/README.md

 ##### Queue
 The queue lets you hit submit a bunch of times to queue up jobs that can't be done with one submission such as all of qualifications and all of quarterfinals.
 The queue goes in the order you hit submit so don't worry about fixing your playlists afterwards.
 The top most item in the queue is the one being worked on.
+Double clicking on a row in the Queue will remove it from the Queue.
+Be careful if you do this because you can't undo it unless you resubmit a new job.

 #### Menu Bar
 This is a bit different if you are on MacOS vs Windows.
 The menu bar is a part of the main window on Windows and it is a part of the native menu bar on MacOS.